dsundquist/gotestserver/README.md

 This tool was designed for troubleshooting requests when behind a reverse proxy, primarily Cloudflare.
 It is a personal project that I use as a Technical Support Engineer.
 It can also be placed behind [Cloudflare Access](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/) and [cloudflared Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/) for troubleshooting.

+**There are two certs that are included as examples, please replace these in production**

 ## Install

+To install go see: [Go - Download and install](https://go.dev/doc/install)

 ```
 go install github.com/dsundquist/gotestserver@latest